shanapu/MyJailShop/README.md

 MyJailShop a redux rewrite of [Dkmuniz Jail Shop](https://forums.alliedmods.net/showthread.php?t=247917)

 MyJailShop provide you a high customizable shop with credits system intended for jailbreak server.
-Earn credits for playtime, kills, your team won rounds &/or reach last request.
+Earn credits for playtime, kills, your team won rounds &/or you reach last request.

 ---